iloveponies/120-hour-epic-sax-marathon/training-day.markdown

     git push
     ~~~

-3. Go to the Github pages of your fork of the repository
+3. Go to the Github page of **your fork** of the repository `training-day`.
-   `training-day`.
-Click on the `Pull request` button.
-You can ask
+   Click on the green `Compare & review` button.
+When you are ready, click
-   question on the comment field, and we try to answer them **if**
-   time permits.
-When you are ready, click `Send pull request`.
+   `Send pull request`.

-4. A comment containing the points that you got will be posted on the pull
-   request.
-Then the pull request is closed.

-If you didn't submit the solutions all at once, or some of the
+If you didn't submit the solutions all at once, or some of the submited ones
-submited ones were incorrect, you can re-submit as many times as you
+were incorrect, you can re-submit as many times as you need to.
+Just fix the
-need to.
-Just fix the code and follow the steps again.
-Be sure to
+code and follow the steps 1 and 2 again.
+When you push, the open pull request
-create a **new** pull request.
+is updated.

 [Proceed to the horse feast! →](I-am-a-horse-in-the-land-of-booleans.html)